 At AIS we consider it our responsibility to safeguard the physical, emotional, social and mental well-being of all individuals within our school community.
-The Council of Internationals Schools (CIS) & International Primary School (IPC) safeguarding criteria has been implemented into the school policy at AIS.
+The Council of International Schools (CIS) & International Primary School (IPC) safeguarding criteria has been implemented into the school policy at AIS.

-AIS student well-being & safeguarding (SWS) policy is divided into five sections;
+AIS Student Well-being & Safeguarding (SWS) policy is divided into five sections;

-- *The identity and dignity of any person who might find themselves in an incident, will always be handled with compassion and discretion according to the GDPR regulations.
+- The identity and dignity of any person who might find themselves in an incident will always be handled with compassion and discretion according to the GDPR regulations.

 - The contact information of relevant safety officers in the school and external agencies.

-Should any member of our community require support or guidance in sharing an incident with the AIS team, we encourage you to reach out to our Safeguarding team;
+Should any member of our community require support or guidance in sharing an incident with the AIS team, we encourage you to reach out to our Safeguarding Team:

 |Jacquelene Da Silvaemail@example.com||+310208209091||Director & Safety Officer|

-|Lena Brownefirstname.lastname@example.org||+310208209091||QCC & STT Coordinator|
+|Lena Brownefirstname.lastname@example.org||+310208209091||QCC & SST Coordinator|

-|Griselda Cardosoemail@example.com||+310208209091||Confidentiality Rep|
+|Dean Thompsonemail@example.com||+310208209091||Confidentiality Rep|

 The Amstelland International School believes that the well-being of our students to be the most important aspect of their development and learning.
 Children are able to thrive academically once their pastoral needs have been cared for.

 Please ensure that the class teacher is aware of your child’s medical problems and share any concerns you have with us.
 It is vital that medical/allergy problems are recorded on the pupil information sheet each year.
 We work hard to support pupils with medical needs.
 We have established a set of routines and forms to help us manage medicines in school.
-Parents will be asked to complete forms where a child has a medical condition which requires medication or changes to the school environment.
-If your child needs to take any medication at school, the container must be clearly labelled and all the appropriate forms must be completed.
+Parents will be asked to complete forms where a child has a medical condition that requires medication or changes to the school environment.
+If your child needs to take any medication at school, the container must be clearly labeled and all the appropriate forms must be completed.
 Pupils must not bring medicines to school without prior agreement with the school.
 Information with regard to head lice is available from the school office.

 “We believe children have special rights versus special needs”